Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 She sighed, then threw the stick in the fire.
 "I don’t want you to hurt each other for me.
 Okay?
 Please don’t ever do that.
 I want you both to be happy.
 That’s all I want from you."

 Allison scooted off the log to sit next to her, and hugged her hard.
 Xiù twisted around and buried herself into the hug, glad to be there.
-She felt Allison kiss and stroke her hair and hold her tight, and Julian….
+She felt Allison kiss and stroke her hair and hold her tight, and Julian....

 Julian thumped down off the log, put his arms around them both, and held them.
 "Whatever we figure out, we figure out together." he promised.
 "All of us."